Béla Julesz: Publications

 Béla Julesz authored or collaborated on more than 200 publications, including Foundations of Cyclopean Perception (1971).
 This book is often considered a classic of psychophysics and cognitive science, and has recently been added to the Millennium Project list of the 100 most-influential cognitive science books in the 20th century.
 This book has been republished in 2006 at MIT press.

 Awards

-Julesz was a State of New Jersey Professor who received a variety of awards throughout his illustrious career, including a 1983 MacArthur Fellowship ("genius award") for his work in Experimental Psychology and Artificial Intelligence.
+Julesz was a State of New Jersey Professor who received a variety of awards throughout his career, including a 1983 MacArthur Fellowship for his work in Experimental Psychology and Artificial Intelligence.
 He was elected to the American Academy of Arts and Sciences in 1980, the National Academy of Sciences in 1987, and the American Philosophical Society in 1995.